 Whether it’s through payroll withholding, quarterly payments, or a combination, the IRS requires taxpayers to pay a certain amount of income tax during the year.
 The total amount you’re required to pay depends on your adjusted gross income (AGI) for the previous year.
 For the current year, your “required annual payment” is the smaller of:

-For calendar-year taxpayers paying their estimated taxes in installments, payments are generally due on the 15th of April, June, September, and January of the following year.
+For calendar-year taxpayers paying their estimated taxes in installments, payments are generally due on:

 Each of the four installments generally should equal at least 25% of your required annual payment.